Globalkmaria/ecook-front/README.md

 - Easily add ingredients and products to your cart while browsing recipes, helping you organize your shopping list.

 10. Pantry Page
-- Allows users to save and manage their ingredients, track their expiration and purchase dates, and view detailed ingredient information.
-It also provides personalized recipe recommendations based on the saved ingredients.
+- Save and manage your ingredients, track expiration and purchase dates, and access detailed ingredient information.
+Get personalized recipe recommendations based on the ingredients in your pantry.

 ## Skills and Technologies Used